Modular sheaves on hyperk\"ahler varieties: Proof of Theorem and Corollary

 Below is the first main result of the present subsection. \begin{prp} Let $i\in\{1,2\}$ and let $r_0\ge 2$ such that $i\equiv r_0\pmod{2}$.
 Suppose that~\eqref{econ} holds, that $e\notdivides 2d$ and that

-(Notice that with these assumptions, the hypotheses of Proposition~\ref{unicafibr} hold.
-We let $\pi\colon X\to\PP^2$ be the associated Lagrangian fibration .)
-If $[(X,H)]\in \cN_e^i(d)$ is generic there exists an $h$ slope-stable vector bundle $\cE$ on $X$ such that \begin{enumerate} \item \eqref{ele} holds, \item and, except possibly for a finite set of $z\in\PP^2$, the restriction of $\cE$ to $\pi^{-1}(z)$ is slope-stable (for the restricted polarization), and also its pull-back to the normalization of $\pi^{-1}(z)$ (for the pull-back of the restricted polarization). \end{enumerate} \end{prp} The proof of Proposition~\ref{buonacompt} is given at the end of the subsection.
+There exists an irreducible component $\cN^i_e(d)^{\text {good}}\subset\cN^i_e(d)$, where $\cN^i_e(d)\subset\cK^i_e$ is as in Definition~\ref{ennelagr}, such that the following holds.
+Let $[(X,h)]\in \cN_e^i(d)^{\text {good}}$ be generic.
+(Notice that the hypotheses of Proposition~\ref{unicafibr} hold, and hence there is an associated Lagrangian fibration $\pi\colon X\to\PP^2$.)
+Then \begin{enumerate} \item there exists an $h$ slope-stable vector bundle $\cE$ on $X$ such that~\eqref{ele} holds, and \item except possibly for a finite set of $z\in\PP^2$, the restriction of $\cE$ to $\pi^{-1}(z)$ is slope-stable for the restricted polarization. \end{enumerate} \end{prp} The proof of Proposition~\ref{buonacompt} is given at the end of the subsection.

 Let $S$ be an elliptic $K3$ surface as in Subsection~\ref{traduzione}, and let us adopt the notation of that subsection.
 Let $X_0=S^{[2]}$, and let $\cE_0:=\cF[2]^{+}$ be the vector bundle on $X_0$ of loc.~cit.
 Let $h_0:=h$, where $h$ is given by~\eqref{poler}.
 Let $C\subset S$ be a fiber of the elliptic fibration and let $f_0:=\mu(\cl(C))$.
-Lastly let
+Lastly let $d_0$ be as in~\eqref{neronsevero} and set

 Then the sublattice $\la f_0,h_0\ra\subset H^{1,1}_{\ZZ}(X_0)$ is saturated and

 Let $\pi_0\colon X_0\to\PP^2$ be the Lagrangian fibration associated to the elliptic fibration of $S$, see Definition~\ref{laghilb}.
 Notice that $f_0=c_1(\pi_0^{*}\cO_{\PP^2}(1))$.